Dragstrip Riot: Reception

 Dragstrip Riot got mixed reviews from the publications consulted by BoxOffice magazine for its weekly "Review Digest."
 Film Daily rated it as "good"; BoxOffice, Harrison's Reports and Variety called it "fair"; and The Hollywood Reporter ranked it as "poor."
 But in terms of audience, the film scored an average of 101 points on the "Boxoffice Barometer," where reports from various cities were compiled on a scale on which 100 points represented "average" box office receipts.
 Four cities reported above-average scores: Kansas City at 140; Denver and Milwaukee, 125 each; and Buffalo, 115.
 Detroit had an average score of 100.
 Below-average scores were recorded in San Francisco and Portland, 90 each; Boston, 75; and Los Angeles, 50.

 The BoxOffice review had little to say about the film itself.
 However, it did note that Dragstrip Riot and The Cool and the Crazy were marketed as a "package."
 The magazine said that AIP specialized in "those modestly budgeted programmers for which the product-starved exhibitors were screaming.
 Then to make doubly sure that their product commanded the attention they had foreseen, they started pairing them, thus giving unprecedented importance to the so-called package deals which have proven so financially successful (...)."
 Comparing the two movies, the anonymous reviewer wrote that "As concerns script, performances, production, etc., it's about a tossup as to which of the offerings in the better."

 The movie was given a rather bad review by the Rochester Democrat and Chronicle newspaper.
 Reviewer JW called it "a hideous little production that maligns teen-agers generally" and wrote that "Besides being a sloppy picture that deals with sick kids, it is a third rate production from the standpoint to cast and direction."
 It was playing at the time of the review at the Paramount Theater in Rochester on a 10:30 pm "Twin Rock 'N Roll Show" as the first film on a double bill with The Cool and the Crazy.

 Academic film historian Peter Stansfeld contrasts the train drag in Dragstrip Riot with the over-the-cliff chicken race in Rebel Without a Cause (1955).
 He writes that the train drag sequence is constructed in such a way that "filmmakers are tantalizing their audience with thrills" that they don't see.
 "The movie is thus rendered as a harmless and uncontroversial entertainment," he continues.
 "The film's lack of affect, however, was more certainly a consequence of the fact the filmmakers did not have the resources to produce the kind of finely-honed cinematic rendering of danger, suspense, and thrills that was achieved in Rebel.

-And more recently film critic Rob Craig has described Dragstrip Riot as being a "trite melodrama of the soap opera variety" and "a wheezy, long-winded affair which seems to go on forever."
+In 2019 film critic Rob Craig described Dragstrip Riot as being a "trite melodrama of the soap opera variety" and "a wheezy, long-winded affair which seems to go on forever."